luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-Microservice-SQLServer/README.md

 ![image](https://github.com/user-attachments/assets/4b5adb5a-9024-443a-b31d-adb6fd944d04)

 ### 10.1.
-We connect to the Sql container with SSMS and we create the database
+We connect to the Sql container with SSMS and we create the database and seed with data

 We connect to the SQL Server docker container with **SSMS**